Ring Off (song): Composition

-"Ring Off" was written by Beyoncé, Mike Caren, William Lobban-Bean, Geoff Early, Charles Hinshaw, Adam Amezaga, Dixie, Stephen Bishop, Chauncey Hollis, Mike Dean, and Sidney Swift.
+"Ring Off" was written by Beyoncé, Mike Caren, William Lobban-Bean, Geoff Early, Charles Hinshaw, Adam Amezaga, Dixie, Chauncey Hollis, Mike Dean, and Sidney Swift.
+It contains a sample of "On And On" written by Stephen Bishop.
 It is a midtempo ballad which runs at a duration of three minutes.
 It was described as a reggae-tinged track by Gerrick Kennedy from the Los Angeles Times.
 Meanwhile, the New York Post's Hardeep Phull opined that the song was built around a slight dancehall rhythm.
 Additionally, Allan Raible writing for ABC News noted the slightly dubstep-influenced beats on "Ring Off".

 Lyrically, the song addresses the end of a marriage between Beyoncé's parents Tina Knowles and Mathew Knowles.
 The lyrics are written in a form of an "open letter" in which the singer praises her mother's courage for ending a dysfunctional marriage.
 At the beginning of the song, Beyoncé sings, "Mama, I understand your many sleepless nights / When you think about father / and how you tried to be the perfect wife...
 I wish you didn’t hurt at all."
 Alex Frank of Vogue noted how the song was thematically "an enlightened follow-up" to "Single Ladies", discussing a similar private subject matter for the singer.
 He further opined that the lyrics apply to other women who are part of toxic relationships.

 The last part of "Ring Off" contains lyrics in which Beyoncé declares to her mother that "it's your time to put your love on top", encouraging her "to put herself and her own happiness first"; these lyrics were noted to be a "witty" rework of the singer's own song "Love on Top" (2011).
 The song ends with portions of a speech delivered by Tina Knowles from the 2014 Texas Women's Empowerment Foundation Leadership Luncheon.